(Posted September 2021)

 Coburn’s tenure has coincided with arguably the most challenging period in the history of intercollegiate athletics due to the myriad of issues related to the COVID pandemic as well as the changes related to the adoption of Name, Image, and Likeness by the NCAA.
 His almost 40 years of legislative and university experience before his current role have been invaluable, as he has managed the athletics department through changes that are not only unprecedented in FSU history, but in athletics across the board.

-“I am grateful to David Coburn for taking on this role permanently,” Thrasher said.
-“For years I have relied on his experience, integrity and good judgment, and the progress we have made under his leadership is already evident.
+“I am grateful to David Coburn for taking on this role permanently,” FSU President John Thrasher said when appointing Coburn to the role.
+“For years, I have relied on his experience, integrity, and good judgment, and the progress we have made under his leadership is already evident.
 I know the future of our championship Athletics program is as bright as ever and in good hands.”

-Prior to being named interim director of Athletics, Coburn served as chief of staff to President Eric Barron and then Thrasher.
+Prior to his appointment as Director of Athletics, Coburn served as chief of staff to FSU Presidents Eric Barron and Thrasher.

 Coburn is a triple Florida State alumnus having earned a bachelor’s degree, a master’s degree in Urban and Regional Planning, and a Juris Doctorate from the FSU College of Law.

 He and his wife, Dr. Mary Coburn, have two daughters and two grandchildren.